 Instead, a latex pillow is ideal for keeping your head cool while sleeping.
 Latex is a highly breathable natural product which allows plenty of airflow.
 As a bonus, latex pillows are also known for keeping their plush shape properly due to the natural elastic properties of latex.
 In contrast, an ordinary new pillow will become flat over just a few months.

-So if you need a cool night's sleep, pay attention to your pillow!
-A soft, supportive latex pillow will deliver you wonderful comfort in addition to coolness.
+If you need a cool night's sleep, pay attention to your pillow!
+A soft, supportive latex pillow will deliver wonderful comfort in addition to coolness.

-When you use the tips given above, you'll sleep much cooler in the midst of hot sticky weather.
+When you use the tips given above, you'll sleep more comfortably amid our hot and humid climate.
 Remember, if you're feeling too warm at night then you'll toss and turn and simply won't get a good night's sleep.